1dco/kubernetes/README.md

 > * VyOS will peer with master, node1 and node2.

-the first thing to do is to enable nodeToNodeMesh.
+the first thing to do is to disable the default nodeToNodeMesh.

 **<u>command to run in m1</u>**